kesla/chaos-stream/readme.md

 ```
 stream1 will always error
 err [Error: This is chaos]
-Well, this should not be called
+This should always be called
+err [Error: This is chaos]
 ```

 ## Licence